shuLhan/pakakeh.go/README.md

 - `bytes`, Package bytes provide a library for working with byte or slice of bytes.
+- `contact`, Package contact provide a library to import contact from Google, Microsoft, and Yahoo.
 - `dns`, Package dns implement DNS client and server.
 - `ini`, Package ini implement reading and writing INI configuration as defined by Git configuration file syntax.